 - Arándanos rojos: Dried cranberries hit the diétetica and Barrio Chino shelves last year, and have made a lasting appearance.
 The best place to pick up your craisins?
 Liniers Market in bulk.

 - Guindas (Sour Cherries): This is another good substitute as it has a tart flavor, very similar to the cherry.
 Go on a verduleria-crawl to hunt these fruits down.

-Pumpkin Pie (tarta de calabaza, but a postre):
+Pumpkin Pie (tarta de calabaza, postre):